iamvery/testing-workshop/doc/WORKSHOP.md

 When you see this, it's my turn.
 Hopefully I'll have something interesting/useful/humorous (pick two) to say about the section.

+Finally, the material will sometimes reference external links.
+Don't feel like you need to go read them during the workshop.
+You probably won't have time, but they're good resources for further learning.

 Hope you enjoy it!

 # Pinster

-Just as a reminder of what you learned in the [prepation guide][prep-guide], Pinster is a link-pinning app.
+Just as a reminder of what you learned in the [preparation guide][prep-guide], Pinster is a link-pinning app.

 ### Tests